In return to Seattle, Roman Torres brings Sounders added flexibility and depth

 Torres intimated that appreciation of the organization Friday.
 And although performance in training will ultimately decide playing time, the Sounders will likely be desperate for center backs again in November.

-FIFA has another international window that begins the day after MLS closes its truncated regular season on Nov.
+FIFA has another international window that begins the day after MLS closes its truncated regular season Nov.
 8 and runs through Nov.
-18 – two days before the slated start of league’s playoff.
+18 – two days before the slated start of the league’s playoffs.
 Ruidiaz, Arreaga and Svensson are expected to be called up while Nico Lodeiro (Uruguay) is a possibility.

 “This is the year to be flexible,” Lagerwey said.
 “We’ve had three different phases of the season and played in different places and played in a bubble (at Walt Disney World in Florida).
 Through everything, we’ve kept the right mentality and we’ve just persevered.
 That’s what we’re going to keep doing.”